Yarnworker is for weavers who love to weave on the rigid-heddle loom

 Hi, my name is Liz and my mission is to share know-how that brings ease to the weaving life.
 Yarnworker grew out of my love for the rigid heddle loom and teaching others to use it.
 Yarnworker is a space to discover all that the rigid heddle loom has to offer, including helpful FAQs, resource lists, terms to know, blog posts, YouTube videos, an online school, and Yarnworker’s monthly newsletter.

 From books and patterns, to online classes and weave-alongs, I create learning tools that help you build your know-how to weave the cloth you want.
-My goal is not to tell you the best and only way to weave, but rather offer you best practices to get started and help you discover the techniques that work for you and allow you to fully express what you want to say.
+My goal is not to tell you the best and only way to weave, but rather offer you a good way to get started, help you discover the techniques that work for you, and allow you to fully express what you want to say.

 All Weavers Welcome